Thanks for visiting! This post may contain affiliate links. You can read my disclosure for more info.

 Tips for How to Make Italian Pizzelles

 As mentioned, use a pizzelle maker.
 Secondly, I love, yes LOVE my dough scooper.
-They come in different sizes and you never get your hands or fingers sticky whatsoever.
+They are available in different sizes and you never get your hands or fingers sticky whatsoever.

 They work just like an ice cream scooper and they are will save you time and make the process very pleasant!
 Here’s a picture I took for you so you can see what I’m talking about!